Meet the Burridge lab team members. We welcome requests for information about our work and collaboration opportunities.

 Assistant Professor, Department of Pharmacology and Center for Pharmacogenomics

 Dr. Burridge is an assistant professor in the Department of Pharmacology at Northwestern University Feinberg School of Medicine.
-He is primary faculty in the Center for Pharmacogenomics, a member of the Center for Genetic Medicine, the Lurie Cancer Center, the Feinberg Cardiovascular Research Institute, Northwestern University Clinical and Translational Institute, and the Stem Cells and Regenerative Biology Initiative.
+He is a founding faculty member of the Center for Pharmacogenomics, and a member of the Center for Genetic Medicine, the Lurie Cancer Center, the Feinberg Cardiovascular and Renal Research Institute, Northwestern University Clinical and Translational Institute, and the Stem Cells and Regenerative Biology Initiative.
 Dr. Burridge began his career in genomics and bioinformatics at the Sanger Institute working on the human and mouse genome projects.
-He completed a PhD in Human Stem Cell Biology at the University of Nottingham in Human Development (Obstetrics and Gynaecology) before pursuing postdoctoral fellowships at the Johns Hopkins University Institute for Cell Engineering in Pediatric Oncology and then at Stanford University Institute for Stem Cell Biology and Regenerative Medicine in Radiology/Cardiology.
-Dr. Burridge became an Instructor in Cardiovascular Medicine at Stanford in 2013 before joining Northwestern in 2015.
-For more than a decade, he has worked on the applications of hiPSC in disease modeling, specifically the pharmacogenomic and molecular mechanisms of chemotherapy-induced cardiomyopathy and heart failure.
-Dr. Burridge is the recipient of the NIH NHLBI Pathway to Independence Award and a Dixon Young Investigator Award, and in 2016 he was elected a Fellow of the American Heart Association.
+He completed a PhD in Human Stem Cell Biology at the University of Nottingham before pursuing postdoctoral fellowships at the Johns Hopkins University in Pediatric Oncology and then at Stanford University in Cardiology before becoming an Instructor in Cardiovascular Medicine at Stanford.
+For more than 15 years, Dr. Burridge has worked on the applications of human pluripotent stem cells (both hESC and hiPSC), concentrating on culture and differentiation methodologies, regenerative medicine, and disease modeling, specifically the pharmacogenomic and molecular mechanisms of chemotherapy-induced cardiomyopathy and heart failure.
+Dr. Burridge is the recipient of the NIH NHLBI Pathway to Independence Award, and a Dixon Young Investigator Award.
+In 2016 Dr. Burridge was elected a Fellow of the American Heart Association in Genomic and Precision Medicine.

 View Northwestern University Feinberg School of Medicine faculty profile